Fr0sT-Brutal/awesome-pascal/README.md

 // *Seems abandoned since 2011*

 * [ComPortDriver] (https://github.com/MHumm/ComPortDriver). '[Delphi]' Delphi/C++ Builder serial communications component.
 Tested up to 921600 baud.
 Supports sending break as well.
 Works asynchronously by polling via timer (interval configurable).
 Demo included.

+* [ComPort Library](https://github.com/CWBudde/ComPort-Library). `[Delphi]` COM Port Library for Delphi (fork from SourceForge) .
+The ComPort Library contains code to access COM Ports.
+Originally, the COM port was the name of the serial port interface of IBM-PC compatible computers.
+While nowadays COM ports get less important for communication in favor for USB access, it is still in use as virtual ports, especially as simple communication protocol for maker boards.

 ## GUI ##